julietaTechenski/TP-microservicios/DESIGN.md

 ### 7.4 Eventual consistency between Game and Tournament contexts

-When a match completes, the Room Play context publishes the result as a domain event.
+When a match completes, the Room Play context publishes the result as a `MatchResultPublished` integration event.
 The Tournament context consumes it asynchronously.
 Bracket state is eventually consistent with match outcomes — acceptable because bracket advancement is not time-critical.
 The authoritative advancement decision is always made against the write-side state, never the read-optimized projection.

 ### 7.5 Asynchronous Elo calculation (CQRS)

-Ranking updates are computed asynchronously from game result events, producing a read-optimized leaderboard.
+Ranking updates are computed asynchronously from `GameResultPublished` integration events, producing a read-optimized leaderboard.
 This decouples the latency-sensitive gameplay path from ranking recalculation.
 Rankings are a read model — they don't need to be consistent at the moment a game ends, only eventually correct.

 ### 7.6 Immutable audit log for game integrity